Phoenix Street Circuit: Cancellation

 On August 22, 1991, Bernie Ecclestone faxed a message to the City of Phoenix indicating that the Formula 1 race would be held there on March 15, 1992.
 On September 21, 1991, the City of Phoenix hired Buddy Jobe, the owner of Phoenix International Raceway to be consultant for the city for the next event.
 On October 7, 1991, however, Ecclestone called the City of Phoenix from his London office to say that Formula 1 would not be returning to Phoenix, giving no explanation as to why.
 Phoenix City Manager David Garcia said that Ecclestone agreed to pay the city $1.2 million for cancellation of the contract, and that the reason for cancellation may have been a desire to add a South African Grand Prix since apartheid had ended.
 During the 1992 South African Grand Prix, Ecclestone was asked whether poor attendance was to blame for the cancellation of the Phoenix race; Ecclestone replied that the issue was not the lack of spectators, but "the inability to put more than 20,000 seats in a position where people could see [more than] a small part of the race".

 Legacy

 On August 12, 2017, new Formula 1 boss Chase Carey criticized Ecclestone for going for too many short term deals in the USA, stating "You have to capture people's imagination.
 You don't do that with Phoenix, but in New York or Miami."
 In May 2019, Scottsdale, Arizona resident Eric Schultz commissioned a mural of Ayrton Senna to be painted by artist Mallory Dawn on Central Avenue, 1 km south of the former circuit, to honor his two wins there.
 The mural depicts Senna looking north towards the track's former location.
+On March 14, 2026 turn one of the former street circuit at Jefferson St and Central was reconstructed to host the Red Bull Showdown event featuring a 2011 Red Bull RB7 Formula One car driven by Patrick Friesacher who was happy to say that the show gave opportunity to people to see an F1 car in Phoenix for the first time since 1991.